 1] Enable Dark Mode

 The default is set to the light theme, but you can change it to Dark or use System mode.
-The later will automatically enable dark mode when you use Dark Mode in Windows 10.
+The latter will automatically enable dark mode when you use Dark Mode in Windows 10.

 - Go to Settings > Appearance > Theme (edge://settings/appearance)